VisionSystemsInc/just/README.md

 ## Alpine support

 Alpine support is experimental and buggy, to say the least.
 You at least need to have `bash` installed in order for just to work in alpine.
 You currently requires `ncurses` to be installed for some of the more advanced features

+## Cygwin support

+`just` and `juste` do not currently work in cygwin, as the cygwin requires different line endings than git for windows, and this is not compatible with the current `.gitattributes` and the way `makeself` is called.
+[Further development would be needed to add cygwin support](https://stackoverflow.com/q/37805181/4166604).